The Reed Taylor Award

-A groundbreaking leader in Holocaust and human rights education, Reed was a leader, mentor, and friend to so many, inspiring all of us to live a life for others.
+A groundbreaking leader in Holocaust and human rights education, Reed was a leader, mentor, and friend to so many, inspiring all who knew him to live a life for others.

 In addition to his distinguished career teaching English at Amherst High school, other highlights of his professional life include meeting Dr. Martin Luther King, Jr., babysitting his children, and offering support to his family after King's assassination; driving the injured on Bloody Sunday; serving in the Peace Corps; and, in 1983, serving as a founding member of The Holocaust Resource Center of Buffalo, as well as teaching its first distance learning course.